 If the Marble Mountains is a well-known tourist attraction in the South of Danang, Monkey Mountain is just out from the mainland north of China Beach.
 Nestled on a lovely peninsula, Monkey Mountain is a well-worth place to enjoy the exotic views of Cham Island, Danang City and beaches and Son Tra Peninsula itself.

-With a perfect location, it’s a popular retreat for tourists and locals alike looking to beat some heat and stay away from the crazy noise of the big city.
 This verdant mountain is surrounded by several secluded beaches like Bai Bac, Bai But, Bai Nam, and Tien Sa Beach.
 You can choose to hop on a motorbike, follow the winding and sloping roads surrounding the mountains to reach the summit or enjoy the verdant trails to stay close to nature.

 How to get to Monkey Mountain